 Grilling corn on the cob without shucking it first, is not only an EASY way to prepare corn on the cob, this method also allows the corn to steam perfectly in the husk, keeping the corn juicy.

-If your corn is purchased pre-husked or you are having a party and want to deal with all the husks PRE serving food, grilling corn is a great method.
+If your corn is purchased pre-husked or you are having a party and want to deal with all the husks PRE serving food, grilling corn in foil is a great method.

 Grilled Mexican Street Corn